-- SPX transport: port 10117 - TCP transport: either port 10115 (the default) or a user-selected port.
-(Refer to MANAGEMENT_PORT on page 3-10 for more information about selecting a port for management traffic.)
+- Either TCP port 10115 (the default), - or a user-selected TCP port.
+(Refer to MANAGEMENT\PORT on page 3-10 for more information about selecting a port for management traffic.)

 IxChariot uses other ports for test traffic.
-If an IxChariot script specifies "port_number=AUTO" on the CONNECT_ACCEPT command, ports are dynamically acquired from the protocol stack.
-Otherwise, the endpoint issuing the CONNECT_ACCEPT commands (usually Endpoint 2) uses the port number specified in the script.
+If an IxChariot script specifies "port\number=AUTO" on the CONNECT\ACCEPT command, ports are dynamically acquired from the protocol stack.
+Otherwise, the endpoint issuing the CONNECT\ACCEPT commands (usually Endpoint 2) uses the port number specified in the script.
+For more information on this, consult the IxChariot User Guide.